 And finally, some jackals on the sand dunes.

-I’m running another tour of Namibia in March/April 2019 subject to demand.
+I’m running another tour of Namibia in March/April 2019.
 If you would like to join me details can be found here: